golbin/DHTML/README.md

 # DHTML
-Simple DHTML /wo JSON and any hustle
+Simple DHTML without JSON and any hustle